Skip to main content

 Behavior:

-• If the document does not exist at the specified path, it will be created
+• If the prompt does not exist at the specified path, it will be created

-• If the document already exists at the path, it will be updated with the new content
+• If the prompt already exists at the path, it will be updated with the new content

 • By default, modifications are only allowed on draft commits (not live/merged)

-• When force: true, allows creating or updating documents in live commits (use with caution)
+• When force: true, allows creating or updating prompts in live commits (use with caution)

 Using force: true allows modifying production prompts directly.
 This should only be used for emergency hotfixes or controlled production updates.
 For normal development workflows, use draft commits.

-Response: The response contains the created or updated document details along with its configuration.
+Response: The response contains the created or updated prompt details along with its configuration.
 Response Body:

 {